dreamportdev/Osdev-Notes/09_Loading_Elf/01_Elf_Theory.md

 Having said that, if we're curious about what's inside the rest of the ELF file, tools like `objdump` or `readelf` can parse and display section headers for us.
 They're also documented thoroughly in the ELF specification.

-There are a few special section headers worth knowing about, even if we dont use them right now:
+There are a few special section headers worth knowing about, even if we don't use them right now:

 - `.text`, `.rodata`, `.data`, and `.bss`: These usually map directly to the program headers of the same name.
 Since section headers contain more information than program headers, there is often some extra information stored here about these sections.
 This is not needed by a program loader so it's not present in the PHDRs.
 - `.strtab`: Short for *string table*, this section header is a series of null-terminated strings.
 The first entry in this table is also a null-terminator.
 When other sections need to store a string they actually store a byte offset into this section.